Without a proper project closure process, projects can exist in a state of limbo where nobody's really sure if any more work is being done.

 - Update your company portfolio

-- Update any other company sources/sites
+- Update any other company sources or sites

-Don’t Do This During Project Closure
+Avoiding Scope Creep During Project Closure

-So you’ve completed smoke testing, your checklist is complete, the admin is buttoned up and you’re happy the project is complete?
+So you’ve completed smoke testing, your checklist is complete, the admin is buttoned up, and you’re happy the project is complete?

 When the immediate bug fixes are complete, it’s important that we don’t start adding in last-minute feature requests.

-Other Project Closure Procedures To Consider
+Other Considerations For Project Closure

 In some teams, project closure requires some accounting updates, or possibly documentation requirements that apply in some verticals.